kangfarih/kangfarih.github.io/content/posts/company-profile/vdp/index.md

     weight: 8
 ---

-A company profile website that I am build as a freelance side job.
+I build a company profile website as a freelance side job.
 All of the apps made for web and build with plain web and jquery.

 ---